Review the Flow#

 Dataiku screenshot of the dialog for building the Flow.

-Let’s also take a closer look at the model itself.
+Let’s take a closer look at the model found in the Flow.

-• Click on the model version name Random forest (s2) - v1 at the top left of the tile to see the full report.
+3. Click on the model version name Random forest (s2) - v1 to see the full report, including visualizations of its explainability and performance.

 Dataiku screenshot of the saved model object.